Do I need to own a camera or know how to take photographs to join?

 Where are the society’s meetings held?

 Between mid-September and March, meetings are held most Wednesday evenings, 7:15 p.m. for 7:30 p.m., at the Art Club (14c Argyle Street, St Andrews, KY16 9BP).
 All meetings conclude with tea, coffee and biscuits.
-Currently, only some meetings are being held in person at the Art Club, whilst others are held via Zoom.
+Currently, some meetings are still being held via Zoom.
 For Zoom sessions, members will receive a link well ahead of the week’s meeting, so they can access the meeting via a PC or tablet.

 Why doesn’t the season go year-round — and through the summer?